Safeguarding > Photographing Children

 • children who choose not to have contact with some members of their family may decide to minimise their online presence

-It’s important to be aware of child protection and safeguarding issues when taking photos of or filming children and young people.
+It’s important to be aware of child protection and safeguarding issues when taking photos of, or filming, children and young people.
 The potential for misuse of images can be reduced if organisations are aware of the potential dangers and put appropriate measures in place.

 You should also consider the data protection implications of making, using and storing images of children and young people for your organisation’s use.